delacruzkb/JapaneseStudyTool/README.md

 + search for a term to edit based on certain fields

 Load initial terms:
 + Loads a set of terms based on our textbook and other expressions the professor has mentioned off-hand

+KanjiStroke Practice:
++ area for writing kanji on phone
++ the kanji is hidden at first, at first you are presented with either the english or hiragana meaning of the kanji

 Foundations of Drawing code provided by: